-Installing VMware ESXi on a laptop might seem like an insane thing to do, but it's usefull for testing and demonstration purposes.
-And this guide will show you how to install it on a MacBook Pro.
+Installing VMware ESXi on a laptop might seem like an insane thing to do, but it’s useful for testing and demonstration purposes.
+This guide will show you how to install it on a MacBook Pro.

 The instructions coming up, should work on most modern Mac systems with a CPU that has hardware assisted virtualization.
 The steps that follow have been tested on a MacBook Pro (13-inch, 2017, 16 GB RAM running Mojave).

 VMware Fusion allows you to pass the hardware assisted virtualization feature of the CPU to a running virtual machine.
 This is required when running hypervisors like ESXi or KVM inside a VM.

 So for this tutorial we’ll be using VMware Fusion 11.5 (Standard)*.